 How the information is displayed depends on the type of permissible entries.
 Related entries are grouped together.
 Lists are sorted alphabetically.
 Default or system-wide entries are displayed in the lower portions of the tables, while user-defined changes are displayed in the top portions of the tables.
 Buttons are provided to save or reset any changes made to these forms, to return to the main iTools Administration Server page, or to move on to other tables related to the current table.
-Many items are displayed as under line links for quick access to a specific section in the documentation.
+Each page has a menu item labeled "help" for quick access to a specific section in the documentation.
 The following sections explain the conventions used for navigating the configuration settings and making changes to those settings.

-Types of Information Fields
+4.1 Types of Information Fields